There are different things to know about teaching in each state. If you want to teach in Alaska, here are some things that you should know.

 Alaska has long, dark winter days.
 One city, Barrow, experiences 67 days of darkness in the winter.
 Other parts of Alaska average 3-6 hours of sunshine each day.
 And during the summer, there are weeks where the sun never sets in certain parts of the state.
 To deal with this, most people purchase window coverings that allow them to shut out the sun at night.

 There are several different cultures that one should know about in Alaska.
 Some of the native cultures include Eskimos, Aleuts, and Athabascans.
-Depending on which cultures reside in the area where you live and teach, it’s important to get to know their culture.
+Depending on which cultures reside in the area where you live and teach, it’s important to get to know your students' culture.
 Meet the community leaders from these cultures.
 And participate in their cultural celebrations and activities.

 According to the US Bureau of Labor Statistics, Alaska has approximately: